Is it your idea of Lenten devotion to piously abstain from meat only to go nuts eating horrible junk foods instead?

 You may need this on a psychological level.
 It’s great to fast for spiritual and dietary reasons, but even advocates of year-long fasting and keto dieting (the no-carbs approach) allow for wiggle room with a cheat day.
 We as Catholics know which day is our best to “cheat.”
 The obvious choice is Sunday, the time when we lay aside our labors, attend to more prayer/worship, but also spend time with others to “eat, drink, and be merry.”
 Consider that especially on the joyful Laetare Sunday (4th Sunday of Lent).

-Our Lord rebuffed the Pharisees’ accusations of not fasting on the Sabbath on the grounds that one does not fast in the presence of the bridegroom.
-Every Sunday, when we commemorate the resurrection of Our Savior, we cease fasting and acknowledge His presence in a joyful way.
+Our Lord rebuffed the Pharisees’ accusations of not fasting on the Sabbath because one does not fast in the presence of the bridegroom.
+Every Sunday, when we commemorate the resurrection of Our Savior, we cease fasting and joyfully acknowledge His presence.
 This contrasts with the penance we should perform during the rest of the week.
 If we maintain this model of fasting and feasting, joining in with the ebbs and flows of the liturgical seasons, we will see the benefits of a much more balanced, fruitful life.

-Whatever you do, don’t waste Lent (especially Holy Week) by chowing down on so many empty carbs, trans-fats, and other franken-foods.
+Whatever you do, don’t waste Lent (especially Holy Week) by gulping down so many empty carbs, trans-fats, and other franken-foods.
 You’re deluding yourself if you believe this is the Church’s tradition.
 Our Lord did not take Cheetos and cupcakes out to the desert.
 You shouldn’t either.